goranschwarz/DbxTune/README.txt

 * PerfDemo      - A tool that can be used to stress load ASE - used for demo purposes of AseTune

 The below tools are in beta status...
-If you want to use them simply unzip dbxtune_beta_tools.zip in the directory where the base package (asetune_YYYY-MM-DD.zip) is installed
+If you want to use them simply start them from the "bin" directory The tools need enhancements, please let me know what, and how you can contribute with ideas and/or code :)

 * RaxTune       - Tune Sybase/SAP Replication Agent X (not a DBMS, but still possible to capture statistics)
 * RsTune        - Tune Sybase/SAP Replication Server  (not a DBMS, but still possible to capture statistics)